SpencerLabAQ/performance-test-coverage/README.md

 # An Empirical Study on Performance Test Coverage: Replication Package

-This repository contains the replication package for the paper "*An Empirical Study on Performance Test Coverage*".
+This repository contains the replication package for the paper "*Is code coverage of performance tests related to source code features?
+An empirical study on open-source Java systems*".
 It includes all necessary scripts and instructions to replicate the experiments and analyses presented in the paper.

 ## Requirements